UZAY

-To determine the astronaut who would perform Turkey's first human spaceflight mission, carried out by TÜBİTAK UZAY, an astronaut announcement was made, open to Turkish citizens, and shared with the public by our President on May 23, 2022.
-The announcement garnered significant attention.
-Following evaluations by experts, one primary and one backup astronaut candidate were selected.
+In order to determine the astronaut who will carry out Turkey's first manned space mission, TÜBİTAK UZAY made an astronaut announcement open to Turkish citizens and this announcement was shared with the public by our President on 23 May 2022.
+The announcement attracted great interest and as a result of the evaluations made by experts, one main and one reserve astronaut candidate was selected.

-Alper Gezeravcı and Tuva Cihangir Atasever began their astronaut training in the United States, Japan, and Europe to acquire the necessary knowledge and skills for the mission.
-The training, which lasted approximately 8 months, included detailed sessions on living in the International Space Station, operating space vehicles used during launch and return, and handling emergencies.
-Additionally, both theoretical and practical training to conduct the experiments within the scope of the project was provided by Turkish scientists.
+Alper Gezeravcı and Tuva Cihangir Atasever started astronaut training in the USA, Japan and Europe in order to acquire the necessary knowledge and skills for the mission.
+The training process lasted approximately 8 months and included extensive sessions on topics such as life on the International Space Station, the operation of spacecraft used during launch and return, and emergency management.
+In addition, Turkish scientists provided both theoretical and practical training for the experiments to be conducted as part of the project.

-The main goal of the Turkish Astronaut and Science Mission Project is to provide Turkish scientists with the opportunity to conduct microgravity research using the International Space Station (ISS) infrastructure.
+The main objective of the Turkish Astronaut and Science Mission Project is to provide Turkish scientists with the opportunity to conduct microgravity research using the infrastructure of the International Space Station.

-To coordinate and integrate the selected experiments, TÜBİTAK UZAY formed a working group.
-Necessary arrangements for conducting the experiments in the space environment were completed through intensive collaboration with the experiment teams and Axiom Space.
-Two training campaigns were organized: a theoretical one in June 2023 and a practical one in November 2023.
-Final preparations were made at the Kennedy Space Center, and the experiments were loaded onto the launch vehicle.
+A science mission working team was established within TÜBİTAK UZAY for the coordination and integration of the identified experiments.
+The necessary arrangements for the implementation of the experiments in the space environment were completed as a result of intensive work with the experiment teams and Axiom Space officials.
+Two training campaigns were organized, one theoretical in June 2023 and one practical in November 2023.
+In addition, final preparations were made at Kennedy Space Center before the experiments were loaded onto the launch vehicle.

 International Space Station Science Mission